salsalabs/classic_pdfs/README.md

 ```

 The default value for DIR is `./pdfs`.
 The app creates all directories that it needs if they do not already exist.

-### --just-blasts

-If this open is provided, then the app only processes email blasts.
-The default behavior is to create PDFs for all pages.

 ## Sample Output